How to Buy the Worst House on the Best Block

 The worst house in a great neighborhood might be a worthwhile investment

 Buying the worst house on the block doesn't hold a lot of appeal for most homebuyers.
-When I was growing up, I imagined buying a quaint cottage with a white picket fence: The prettiest house on the street.
+When you were growing up, you probably imagined buying a quaint cottage with a white picket fence: The prettiest house on the street.
 Even today, that's the dream of some first-time homebuyers.
 They want to buy the best house on the block.
 But buying the worst house on the block is probably a better bet.

 You can buy the worst house on the block among a bunch of other ugly, rundown fixer-uppers, or you can buy the worst house on the best block, among a bunch of fixed up or newer homes.